 Reactions or intolerances to certain foods might cause stomach burning in some individuals.

-For example, if you’re lactose intolerant, you don’t produce enough of the necessary enzyme to digest lactose in milk.
-Consuming milk products can cause nausea, bloating, cramping, or a burning stomach.
+For example, if you’re lactose intolerant, you don’t produce enough of the necessary enzymes to digest lactose in milk.
+Consuming milk products can cause:

 Likewise, when people with celiac disease eat gluten — a protein found in wheat — their bodies attack their small intestine.
 They might experience intestinal symptoms, such as diarrhea, weight loss, or bloating.